inviduka/INVIKA/README.md

 > A futuristic, voice-enabled AI assistant with a real-time interactive UI, powered by FastAPI, WebSockets, and Google Gemini.

 INVIKA is not just a chatbot.
-It’s a **product-style AI companion** with:
+It’s a **product-style AI companion** designed to feel human, respond in real time, and deliver a next-generation AI interaction experience.

 - 🎙️ Voice input (Speech-to-Text)
 - 🔊 Voice output (Text-to-Speech)
 - 🧠 Real-time AI reasoning via Gemini
 - 🌐 Live interactive web interface
 - ⚡ WebSocket-based low-latency communication
 - 🛸 Sci-fi inspired “Orb” UI experience

-Think **Jarvis-like assistant for the web** — built for speed, experience, and extensibility.
+Think of INVIKA as a **Jarvis-like assistant for the web** — built for speed, experience, and extensibility.

 ---